ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 > better fuel into your gas tank.

 There are [11 distinct forms of MODY](https://en.wikipedia.org/wiki/Maturity_onset_diabetes_of_the_young), each caused by a single gene.
-Different forms share symptoms with both Type 1 and Type 2.
+Different forms share symptoms with both type 1 and type 2.
 The only way to identify MODY is by family history and expensive genetic testing.

-This is thought to be very rare (less than 0.5% of all cases of diabetes), but recent research suggests that 3-5% of people currently diagnosed as Type 2 actually have some form of MODY.
+This is thought to be very rare (less than 0.5% of all cases of diabetes), but recent research suggests that 3-5% of people currently diagnosed as type 2 actually have some form of MODY.

 ## Neonatal diabetes